 Day 4 - Veere

 This morning, perhaps join an optional excursion to the nearby famous Delta Works, one of the world’s greatest engineering marvels, named as one of the Seven Wonders of the Modern World.
 This imposing project shows how the Dutch deal with water, including the Eastern Scheldt Storm Surge Barrier, a unique flood defence of eight kilometres in length that can shut off the entire Eastern Scheldt in 75 minutes.
 Returning to the ship, you will still have time to explore the small, pretty town of Veere.
 This old fishing town has preserved elements of old fortifications; some elegant, eye-catching buildings like the Town Hall; and its own Grote Kerk, used as a military hospital by Napoleon’s soldiers.
+The village was used to store Scottish wool and other goods set for the continent after the marriage of Mary Stuart to the Lord of Veere.
+It may not be an import centre any more, or have direct access to the North Sea, but you may find houses that were built by the Scottish merchants.

 Day 5 - Veere - Rotterdam - Kinderdijk

 An included visit to the Royal Delft Factory this morning, introduces you to the last remaining earthenware factory from the 17th century.
 Here the renowned Delft Blue is still entirely hand painted according to centuries-old tradition.
 Our cruise then continues to the pretty village of Kinderdijk, a UNESCO World Heritage Site renowned for its 18th century windmills, which we visit on an included excursion.
 This unique collection of beautifully preserved windmills played a major part in keeping the land drained for settlement and agriculture.
+You can learn more of this historical engineering feat as you explore the windmills.

 Day 6 - Enkhuizen (Keukenhof)